Football at the Summer Olympics: Soviet Bloc dominance amid amateurism controversy

-Changes and developments
+Admission of professional players

-For the 1984 Los Angeles Games, the IOC decided to admit professional players, however, FIFA still did not want the Olympics – or any other men’s soccer competitions to rival the World Cup.
+For the 1984 Los Angeles Games, the IOC decided to admit professional players, but FIFA still did not want the Olympics or any other men's soccer competitions to rival the World Cup.

 A compromise was struck that allowed teams from countries outside of UEFA and CONMEBOL to field their strongest sides, while restricting UEFA and CONMEBOL (the strongest confederations whose teams had played all finals and won every single World Cup title) countries to players who had not played in a World Cup.

-The 1984 rules were maintained also for the 1988 edition, but with an additional rider: any European and South American footballers who had previously played less than 90 minutes in one single match of the World Cup, were eligible.
+The 1984 rules were maintained also for the 1988 edition, but with an additional rider: any European and South American footballer who had previously played less than 90 minutes in one single match of the World Cup was eligible.

 1992–present: Age restrictions introduced

 Since 1992, male competitors have been required to be under 23 years old, and since 1996, a maximum of three over-23-year-old players have been allowed per squad.
 (Note: For the 2020 Summer Olympics, the age for the eligible players who had been already qualified were adjusted to under 24 years old, by reason of that Olympics being postponed to 2021 due to the COVID-19 pandemic.)
-African countries have taken particular advantage of this, with Nigeria and Cameroon winning in 1996 and 2000 respectively.
+African countries initially took advantage of this, with Nigeria and Cameroon winning in 1996 and 2000 respectively.

+The FIFA International Match Calendar, which was adopted in 2006, does not include the Olympic men's tournament, so clubs are not required to release players for the men's tournament.

+Performance disparity between Olympics and FIFA World Cup

 Because of the unusual format and the separation from the main national teams that play the World Cup and top continental tournaments, historically strong men's national teams have unimpressive Olympic records.
-Uruguay, who won the two tournaments prior to the World Cup's creation, only qualified again in 2012, after an 84-year absence.
+Uruguay, who won the last two tournaments prior to the World Cup's creation, only qualified again in 2012, after an 84-year absence.
 Argentina won silver twice (1928 and 1996) before the 2004 tournament, but its appearance in Athens 2004, in which it won the first gold medal, was only their seventh overall.
 Brazil's silver medals in the 1984, 1988 and 2012 editions were the best they had achieved until back-to-back golds in 2016 and 2020, the former on home soil.
 Italy has only won the Olympic title once, in 1936, although along with the two bronzes, the team has the highest number of appearances in the tournament, with 15, the last in 2008.
 France won the Olympic title in 1984, but only qualified twice ever since.
 A team from Germany won the gold medal only once, in 1976 (East Germany), and the reunified team did not make an Olympic appearance until 2016, when they won silver.
-Spain has won gold in 1992 and 2024, the former as hosts, and followed it with two silver medals (in 2000 and 2020, having also won a third in 1920), along with a few failures to qualify.
+Spain has won the gold medal twice in 1992 and 2024, the former as hosts, and the silver medal three times in 1920, 2000 and 2020, along with a few failures to qualify.